 If you’re feeling like you have to constantly pee, your natural inclination may be to cut back on fluids.
 Not so fast!
-It’s important to stay hydrated for the sake of yours and your baby’s health.
-You can cut back on liquids in the hours before you go to sleep but in that case you’ll want to drink plenty during the day.
+It’s important to stay hydrated for the sake of both your and baby’s health.
+You can cut back on liquids in the hours before you go to sleep, but in that case you’ll want to drink plenty during the day.
 To reduce bathroom visits, avoid caffeinated drinks like coffee and tea that have a diuretic effect.
 To help prevent leaks, don’t let your bladder get to full and empty your bladder completely by leaning forward when you pee.
 Always empty your bladder before exercising.

-Immediately following delivery, you may need to pee even more - this is because your body is excreting the extra fluid that accumulated during pregnancy.
+Immediately following delivery, you may need to pee even more—this is because your body is excreting the extra fluid that accumulated during pregnancy.
 In about five days you should see your frequency return to normal.

 How You Can Maintain a Healthy Bladder

 The weakening of the pelvic floor muscles during pregnancy and childbirth can lead to urinary incontinence.
-To minimize the risk and prevent other pelvic floor problems, do your Kegels !
-These easy-to-do exercises (you can do them while driving, watching TV, or checking your email) will strengthen your pelvic floor muscles.
+To minimize the risk and prevent other pelvic floor problems, do your Kegels!
+These easy-to-do exercises (you can do them while driving, watching TV or checking your email) will strengthen your pelvic floor muscles.
 Start doing them in your first trimester and keep them up after you give birth.
 Losing the baby weight also reduces the risk of post-partum incontinence (as if you need another incentive to get your pre-baby body back).
-A study, published in the American Journal of Epidemiology found that among women who had incontinence during pregnancy, the odds of still having the problem six months after delivery fell by two percent for every two pounds a woman dropped after giving birth.
+A study, published in the American Journal of Epidemiology, found that among women who had incontinence during pregnancy, the odds of still having the problem six months after delivery fell by two percent for every two pounds a woman dropped after giving birth.